facebook/react-native-website/docs/integration-with-existing-apps.md

 ### Cleartext Traffic (API level 28+)

-> Starting with Android 9 (API level 28), cleartext traffic is disabled by default; this prevents your application from connecting to the React Native packager.
+> Starting with Android 9 (API level 28), cleartext traffic is disabled by default; this prevents your application from connecting to the [Metro bundler][metro].
 The changes below allow cleartext traffic in debug builds.

 #### 1. Apply the `usesCleartextTraffic` option to your Debug `AndroidManifest.xml`